yhan337-alt/Making-journal/journal-pages/week-01.md

 After creating these questions, we designed a visual concept called the Plate / Food Theme Data Portrait.
 We used food and plates as a metaphor to represent different aspects of each person’s daily life and emotional state.

 ![Group data portrait](../assets/week-01/Datavisualisation.jpg)
-*Our group's data portrait using food and plates to represent each member*
+*Figure 2: Our group's data portrait using food and plates to represent each member*

 Each person was represented by a plate, allowing us to distinguish individuals without using names or direct identifiers.
 The placement of each plate on the page helped separate each participant while maintaining a collective composition.